 Pros

-Wi-Fi 7 support, backward compatible with existing clients; excellent overall real-world performances
+Wi-Fi 7 support, backward compatible with existing clients; excellent overall real-world performance

 Easy to use